forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Methods and Targets of Sanctions
 Depending on the goals the targets and methods differ.

-> *Not Supported Effects:* Depending on the methods, there is the risk to (overly) restrict not involved 3rd persons e.g. civilians not having to do anything and limited options to oppose a wrong doing by a government - even in a democracy options can be limited and/or late.
-There are good reasons to avoid to overly restricting 3rd persons: 1) For humanity reasons - especially to consider when the motivation for sanctions are humanity like reasons, and  2) to prevent 'generating'/being [perceived as] a common extern enemy.

-> the list below is without judgement and not all points are supported here

 Sanctions can be implemented as:
 * Economic restrictions targeting
   * the entire economy
   * certain economic branches